jjti/personal-site/content/blog/2017-10-1-Project-Euler/index.md

 ### Problem 50

 Another prime generator is used to first create the primes.
-Then a recursive sumSeq function is used where successive prime next to eachother in the numberline.
+Then a recursive sumSeq function is used where successive prime next to each other in the number line.
 So a sequence of primes requires adding each to one another, until a composite number is found.
 The summed prime number and its constituents are returned.
 TODO: learn python's reduce function to avoid writing stuff like sumArr.